watchfulli/XCloner-Wordpress/README.txt

 == Frequently Asked Questions ==

-= Where does XCloner keep it's database backups? =
+= Where does XCloner keep it's Database Backups? =

 XCloner stores them in separate mysql dump files, inside a folder called xcloner-XXXXX inside the backup archive root path, where XXXXX is a hash number that is identical with the last 5 characters of the backup name, so if the backup name is backup_localhost-2017-02-16_15-36-sql-1c6c6.tgz , the mysql backup file will be stored in xcloner-1c6c6/ folder.

-= How do I restore my backup? =
+= How do I Restore my Backup? =

 XCloner provide an easy to use restore script available in the Site Backup -> Restore Backups menu, the process is being described there as well.